elias3/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 signs data set:

 * The size of training set is 34799
-* The size of the validation set is 4410
+* The size of the validation set is 12630
-* The size of test set is ?
+* The size of test set is 4410
 * The shape of a traffic sign image is 32x32x3
 * The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing a histogram of the training, validation and testing data sets.

+![alt text][hist_train]
+![alt text][hist_valid]
-![alt text][image1]
+![alt text][hist_test]

 ### Design and Test a Model Architecture